D0wzy/custom-discord-selfbot/README.md

 # Instructions
 - Create a folder name it "cmds"
-- Edit the index.js to fit with your commande categories in the "cmds" folder
+- Edit the index.js to fit with your commands categories in the "cmds" folder